Skip to main content

 The task graph

-Under the hood a mission decomposes into tasks: research → outreach → reply → follow_up → book_meeting → run_meeting → complete.
-Each task is visible in the mission detail view with its status and history, and the funnel view aggregates them: researched, contacted, replied, booked.
+Under the hood a job decomposes into tasks: research → outreach → reply → follow_up → book_meeting → run_meeting → complete.
+Each task is visible in the job detail view with its status and history, and the funnel view aggregates them: researched, contacted, replied, booked.

-• Email — sent from dedicated sending domains with SPF/DKIM/DMARC configured, paced sending, reply detection, and reply-to routing back into the mission.
+• Email — sent from an auto-provisioned hosted sending identity (or your own verified domain) with SPF/DKIM, paced warm-up, reply detection, and reply-to routing back into the job.

 • Social — posts and DMs through connected social tools, with per-platform pacing.

 • Voice — outbound calls place only after consent and jurisdiction checks pass, and the agent always discloses that it’s an AI.
-Transcripts post back to the mission log.
+Transcripts post back to the job log.

-• Meet — when a meeting books, the agent can attend the Google Meet as a voice participant and post the transcript and outcomes back to the mission.
+• Meet — when a meeting books, the agent can attend the Google Meet as a voice participant and post the transcript and outcomes back to the job.

-Lanes activate per mission; a lane the brief doesn’t include can’t be used.
+Lanes activate per job; a lane the brief doesn’t include can’t be used.

 Budgets

-Each mission has its own AI budget on the same ladder as your plan budget: a warning as it climbs, soft-landing at 100% (the agent economizes), and a hard stop at 120% — the mission pauses and waits for you.
-Mission spend is metered separately so you can see exactly what a mission costs on the Billing page.
+Each job has its own AI budget on the same ladder as your plan budget: a warning as it climbs, soft-landing at 100% (the agent economizes), and a hard stop at 120% — the job pauses and waits for you.
+Job spend is metered separately so you can see exactly what a job costs on the Billing page.

 Compliance rails

-These are enforced on every send, on every mission, regardless of autonomy:
+These are enforced on every send, on every job, regardless of autonomy:

 • Suppression list — tenant-wide; an opt-out on any channel suppresses the contact everywhere, instantly.